nopnop2002/esp-idf-mqtt-dash/README.md

 This app allows you to easily create your own dashboard.
 You can send and receive MQTT from the dashboard without coding.
 You can use the ESP32 with your own dashboard.
+Using a public broker like emqx, you can operate your London ESP32 from New York.

 ![dash-board](https://user-images.githubusercontent.com/6020549/187845625-95095694-a6fa-481c-a614-6bef53319cd2.jpg)